Community Health

 - Make compost from biodegradable waste

-- Keep backyard farms, rooftop gardens neat and clean
+- Keep backyard farms and rooftop gardens neat and clean

 - Manage gardening waste properly